 Instead of typing out details or notes, let agents select from a drop-down menu.
-Doing this not only helps agents wrap calls faster, but also helps categorize call reasons and dispositions consistently.
-You can further improve your efficiency by providing keyboard shortcuts and auto search options for the drop-down menu.
+Doing this not only helps agents wrap calls faster but also helps categorize call reasons and dispositions consistently.
+Keyboard shortcuts and auto search options for the drop-down menu can further improve efficiency.

-Agents should be able to select the codes while they are still on call.
-That means that they are selecting their call disposition codes from the drop-down menu while they are still speaking to the customer.
+Agents should be able to select the codes while still on call.
+That means they choose their call disposition codes from the drop-down menu while still speaking to the customer.
 As soon as the call ends, they “save” and are ready for their next call in seconds.

-Never have more than 5 master reasons and 5 sub-reasons for the agent to select from(totaling 25 codes).
-We have seen some team leads at our clients’ contact centers go overboard, creating 100+ disposition codes.
-Yes, it will give micro-level tracking of the calls; but it will lead to an inefficient group of agents who will spend more than 20 seconds searching for a code.
+Never have more than five master reasons and five sub-reasons for the agent to select.
+For maximized efficiency, master reason codes should not exceed 25 options.
+For example, some team leads at our clients’ contact centers go overboard, creating 100+ disposition codes.
+Excessive code options may provide micro-level tracking of the calls, but it will lead to an inefficient group of agents who will spend more than 20 seconds searching for a code.

 The number of wrap-up codes is one issue.
 Another typical contact center rookie mistake is to create multi-level disposition/wrap-up codes.
-Even if your contact center software provides multi-level wrap-up codes, DO NOT get tempted by them.
-It will lead to unwanted loss of time for agents and make the operations much more complicated.
+Even if your contact center software provides multi-level wrap-up codes, DO NOT get tempted by them because it will lead to unwanted loss of time for agents and make the operations much more complicated.

-- Editing customer data in real-time: A CRM integration ensures that your agents do not need to toggle between screens to edit customer data and make updates (to contact information, notes, etc.) They can do all this while on call since the call dashboard opens within the CRM window iself.
+- Editing customer data in real-time: A CRM integration ensures that your agents do not need to toggle between screens to edit customer data and update contact information, notes, or other relevant information.
+They can do all this while on call since the call dashboard opens within the CRM window itself.

 - Scheduling follow-up calls from within the CRM: An open CRM system window during a call enables agents to schedule follow-up calls directly from their contact center or telephony system.
-They don’t need to open an additional window or go elsewhere within their system to do so, which means they can schedule follow-ups during and not after a call.
+They don’t need to open an additional window or go elsewhere within their system.
+They can schedule follow-ups during and not after a call, saving valuable time.

-- Auto-logging calls and recordings: Rather than requiring agents to make detailed notes during or after calls, some contact center software automatically logs and even records calls right from within agents’ CRM screen.
-That way agents don’t waste time manually logging notes.
+- Auto-logging calls and recordings: Rather than requiring agents to make detailed notes during or after calls, some contact center software automatically logs and even records calls from within agents’ CRM screen.
+Auto-logging eliminates wasted time manually logging notes.

-- Auto-generation of tickets: With A CRM integration, tickets are automatically generated and linked to the caller’s history.
-New numbers also can generate new tickets automatically.
+- Auto-generation of tickets: With CRM integration, tickets auto-generate as needed and are linked to the caller’s history.
+This feature also works with new numbers.

-When your agent has to separately fill out dispositions in your contact center software and your CRM software, it unnecessarily increases ACW.
-Disposition API allows our clients to integrate the CRM wrap-up with the contact center to wrap up.
-Without this, your agent has to separately fill out dispositions in your contact center software and your CRM software.
+When your agent fills out dispositions separately in your contact center software and your CRM software, it unnecessarily increases ACW.
+Disposition API allows you to integrate CRM wrap-up with the contact center.
+Without this, your agent must fill out dispositions separately in your contact center software and your CRM software.

 ACW Troubleshooting: How Experienced Managers Use This Metric